mirko93s/Chill/README.md

 ## [Wiki](https://github.com/mirko93s/Chill/wiki) (w.i.p)

 ## Modules
-Type ".help" or ".help (command)" in discord will give you a detailed explanation of each command.
+Type ".help" or ".help (command)" in discord to get a detailed explanation of each command.

 | Modules | Commands |
 | ------ | ------ |